MicrosoftDocs/dynamics365-guidance/guidance/resources/copilot-studio-appinsights.md

 <!-- If application insights in the title refers to the feature, then it should be capitalized. -->

-# Application insights telemetry with Microsoft Copilot Studio
+# Application Insights telemetry with Microsoft Copilot Studio

 ***Applies to: Dynamics 365 Customer Service***